elitak/nixos-infect/README.md

 ## Overview

-It allows DevOps to seamlessly migrate Linux systems to NixOS, empowering teams to leverage its declarative configuration model and package management.
+It allows DevOps to seamlessly migrate Linux systems to NixOS.

 ## Usage Guide